skypjack/entt/docs/lib.md

 news is that `EnTT` also offers now a way to overcome this limit and to push things across boundaries without problems when needed.

-# Shared types and traits class
+# Named types and traits class

 To allow a type to work properly across boundaries when used by a class that requires to assign unique identifiers to types, users must specialize a class template to literally give a compile-time name to the type itself.<br/>
-The name of the class template is `shared_traits` and the specialization must be such that it exposes a static constexpr data member named `value` having type either `ENTT_ID_TYPE` or `entt::hashed_string::hash_type`.
+The name of the class template is `name_type_traits` and the specialization must be such that it exposes a static constexpr data member named `value` having type either `ENTT_ID_TYPE` or `entt::hashed_string::hash_type`.
 Its value is the user defined unique identifier assigned to the specific type.<br/>
 Identifiers are not to be sequentially generated in this case.